City Attorney's Office

 The City Attorney’s Office cannot prosecute criminal charges without a police report.
 First, file a police report with the Bloomington Police Department.
 If it is an emergency, dial 9-1-1.
 For non-emergency matters call 952-563-4900.
 If the Police Department determines that there is sufficient evidence that an offense has been committed, the Police Department will forward the report to either the City Attorney's Office (gross misdemeanor and misdemeanor-level crimes) or the Hennepin County Attorney’s Office (felony-level and juvenile crimes).
 Depending on the circumstances of the case, either a citation or a criminal complaint may be issued.
 If the defendant is charged, Hennepin County District Court will assign the defendant with a court date.

-At the pretrial, if the defendant pleads not guilty, a date for a settlement conference and jury trial will be assigned.
+If a case does not resolve at the pre-trial hearing, the matter could be continued for an additional pre-trial hearing, or proceed to a jury trial.
+It is not unusual for a settlement conference to be scheduled approximately 4 weeks before the jury trial in order to try to resolve the case or narrow issues to be heard at a jury trial.
 At this time, the victim and all witnesses will receive notices or subpoenas to appear in court.
 A subpoena legally requires a victim or witness to appear in court on the specified date and time.
-The notice will ask that the victim/witnesses contact the Crime Victim Liaison prior to the court date.
+The notice will ask that the victim or witnesses to contact our office prior to the court date.

 Jury trials are conducted downtown at the Hennepin County Government Center, 300 South Sixth Street, Minneapolis.

 An OFP is a court order that a victim of domestic abuse by a family or household member can apply for to prohibit the abuser from future contact or abuse.